Andrew-Jones657/andrew-jones657.github.io/Columbia_Remote.md

 </tr>
 </table> <br>

-<p> The census boundaries (or municipal boundaries of cities and towns) in Boone County were sourced from the US Census Bureau.
-These datasets are essential for tracking the growth of municipalities and for later preparing the land classification map, serving as a reference to identify areas that transitioned to suburban development. </p> <br>
+<p> Municipal boundaries in Boone County were obtained from the US Census Bureau.
+These datasets are essential for tracking the growth of municipalities and for later preparing a land use classification map, which will serve as a reference to identify areas that transitioned to suburban development. </p> <br>

 <p> When combined with the 2000 and 2020 US Census TIGER boundaries, a simple illustration shows how Columbia expanded over this period.
 Notably, Columbia grew in all directions, and many of the smaller towns also experienced growth (Figure 1).
 This growth is further reflected in the strong population increase shown in Table 1. </p> <br>